 Governance: The Governance structure will be implemented through the four groups shown in Table 2.
 The "Committees" group may include multiple committees.
 Each group, including each separate committee under "Committees," will publish an Annual Community Report on the NHERI website.
 For each of these groups, the names of member organizations and names, including chair positions, must not be included in proposals; rather these groups will be appointed post-award by either the NCO or the user community.
-The number of in-person meeting and travel costs should be minimized through the use of electronic communication and video teleconferencing.
+The number of in-person meetings to be budgeted for by the NCO is listed in Table 2; for additional meetings, travel costs should be minimized through the use of electronic communication and videoconferencing.